LadySaedie/ladysaedie.github.io/_posts/2012-10-11-odd-thought.md

 Even odder, then, is the thought that animal rights activists generally also support abortion rights.
 Put another way: how can the vocation to rescue the chicken from the chopping block not also extend to rescuing a baby from an abortion?
 I can’t wrap my head around that inconsistency.
 It seems counterintuitive.
 Life is life.

 The problem I have with this is that if someone can support the notion that it’s always right to rescue a rat but not a baby, it reveals a moral relativism that contradicts the universal sanctity of life that animal rights activists claim to defend.
-And that's an odd thought.
+And that's an odd thought